dzhadyrassyn/codecrafters-redis-java/transactions.md

 Target: Queueing commands

 Result: In CommandDispatcher before handling any command I am now checking if a context in in transaction mode.
 If it is, I queue the command and return QUEUED message

+Target: Executing a transaction

+Result: Added execution of commands.
+Bulk array formatting is failing now.
+GET returns a string by default, but a test case is expecting a number

+### 19.06.2025
+Target: Executing a transaction